jleeoslo/jleeoslo.github.io/_posts/2021-5-20-ML_heart_failure.md

 #### Applying df.describe(), one can check:

-    - If binary data are balanced or imblanced
-    (for example, the mean of sex is 0.64 and that of smoking is 0.32.
+- Wheter binary data are balanced or imblanced.
+(For example, the mean of sex is 0.64 and that of smoking is 0.32.
 This implies there are more data of patients who are men than women.
 The data include more of non-smokers than smokers.)
-    - If ther are extreme outliers
+- Whether there are extreme outliers
-    - Increase rate of each percentile
+- How is the increase rate of each percentile
-    - If some variables are correlated
+- Whether some variables are correlated

 ### 2-2.
 Drawing histogram on numerical data